 Lynne Ruhl, the audit expert, is delighted with Centennial’s dedication to culture.
 “I have never seen, nor worked with leadership that is more committed to culture as part of their strategic plan than Centennial.
 They completed their first audit in 2008 and worked diligently on what needed to be addressed.
 Then in 2013, they conducted their 2nd audit, and again, worked diligently on what needed to be addressed.
 Now, in 2017, they were able to see the results of that level of commitment.”

 A culture audit includes three steps.
 The first step entails each employee completing a confidential online survey which asks questions about working for the organization.
 Some questions are tactical and operational in nature.
 Other questions ask employees to measure how they feel when making decisions, when they are given responsibility, and when they collaborate with their colleagues.
 Additional questions address employee morale, strategic alignment– even how employees feel about the client delivery process.

 The final step includes two parts: the executive summary and the organizational “reveal.”
 The executive team receives the audit results first.
 However, everything that is included in the report is read at the organizational reveal.
-During the organizational reveal, the Perfect 10 team presents the results–both good and bad.
+During the organizational reveal, the audit team presents the results–both good and bad.
 Employees are then given an opportunity to weigh in on the report.

 Ms. Ruhl made it clear to the entire Centennial team that only courageous leaders have their corporate culture assessed.
 Many leaders don’t want to hear what their employees think of the work environment.
 Instead, their main concern is increasing profits.
 Ironically, ignoring corporate culture is working against their goal.
 Research has proven that there is a direct correlation between a healthy culture and healthy revenues.